openSUSE:Creating a changes file (RPM)

 - Try to provide something around one or two lines per bug reference or version number that helps people to get the idea.

 - If you really cannot find anything in the aforementioned set of places, that is ok.
 Say so, and carry on.
-It is not your job to scrape and interpret the Internet for something usable like SCM/git commit logs.
+(For example, “No changelog was made available.”)
+It is not required to wade through commit logs or source code.

 Once you have something like a list of presentable items, it is time to assort them with due care: